YeonwooSung/ai_book/Transformers/GPT/README.md

 ![Size of the GPT-3](./imgs/size_of_gpt3.png)

 ![Performance Comparison by size of model](./imgs/performance_comparison_by_size_of_models.png)

+- GPT-3: 96 layers, 96 heads, with d_model of 12,288 (175B parameters).
+- GPT-1-like: 12 layers, 12 heads, d_model 768 (125M)
+- uses the same model and architecture as GPT-2, including the modified initialization, pre-normalization, and reversible tokenization described therein
+- uses alternating dense and locally banded sparse attention patterns in the layers of the transformer, similar to the Sparse Transformer
+- *Always* have the feedforward layer four times the size of the bottleneck layer, dff = 4 ∗ dmodel
+- all models use a context window of nctx = 2048 tokens.
+- Adam with β1 = 0.9, β2 = 0.95, and eps = 10−8
+- All models use weight decay of 0.1 to provide a small amount of regularization.
+    * (NOTE: GPT-1 used 0.01 I believe, see above)
+- clip the global norm of the gradient at 1.0
+- Linear LR warmup over the first 375 million tokens.
+    - Then use cosine decay for learning rate down to 10% of its value, over 260 billion tokens.
+- gradually increase the batch size linearly from a small value (32k tokens) to the full value over the first 4-12 billion tokens of training, depending on the model size.
+- full 2048-sized time context window is always used, with a special END OF DOCUMENT token delimiter

 #### Pretrained Language Models could be used for downstream tasks